 Water Street Studios- Built in 1825, this building is a good example of Scottish stone houses.
 Since it was built, it has been a combined storefront and residence.
 From the 1920's to the 60's, it housed the Sheriff's offices.

 Old YMCA - Built in 1879, this building was the centre of community events.
 The top levels were used for sports and as a meeting place, while the first floor once housed a telegraph and post office.

 Stone House - Built in 1832 for Alex Campbell and Andrew Miller, who ran a baking business there until 1864.
 It was once the location of the Public Health Offices.

 The Bank of Nova Scotia building was constructed in 1878 for the Pictou Bank.
 In the 1880's, it became the Bank of Nova Scotia.
 It is the third oldest branch in the province.

 Davies Foundry - Built in 1855, the buildings were the centre of an iron foundry.

 Grohmann Knives - Founded in 1957 by Rudolph Grohmann, his daughter Berta, and son-in-law Mike Babinec, Grohmann Knives has been producing handcrafted quality products for more than 35 years.
 It remains a family owned enterprise who share their founders' pride of excellence and tradition. www.grohmannknives.com

-The Palace - The original structure was built as a theatre "The Palace" c1905, where townfolk and visitors were entertained with live theatres and silent film.
-It ceased operations in the early 1920s when it was sold to the Logan family.
+The Palace - The original structure was built as a theatre "The Palace" c1905, where townfolk and visitors were entertained with live theatre and silent film.
+It ceased operations in the early 1920's when it was sold to the Logan family.
 The top floor has been completely restored to its original appearance.